glimpse-editor/glimpse-editor.github.io/content/about.md

 [Return to top](#contents)

 ## What is Glimpse Image Editor? {#what-is-glimpse-image-editor}
-Glimpse Image Editor is a "fork" or "respin" of the [GNU Image Manipulation Program](https://www.gimp.org/), and it is also a free/libre and open source image editing application.
+Glimpse Image Editor is a "fork" or "respin" of the [GNU Image Manipulation Program](https://www.gimp.org/), and it is also an open source image editing application.

 This project was originally started due to long-standing disagreements between the GNU Image Manipulation Program developers and some of the software's users about who the target audience is, the priority of usability/accessibility changes, and whether it is still appropriate to call a 25 year old software program "the Gimp" as a joke.

 Forking (or "remixing") an existing software program is a long-established way to resolve such disputes.
 In fact, the [GNU manifesto](https://www.gnu.org/gnu/manifesto.en.html) encourages users to modify the applications they use to better suit their needs so long as they are also respectful to the community and make those changes available to others.

-While there was some controversy surrounding our project in the months after we first started it in July 2019, we believe that a long and independently-verifiable record of positive actions towards the GNU Image Manipulation Program developers and the wider free/libre and open source communities make our position and positive intentions clear.
+While there was some controversy surrounding our project in the months after we first started it in July 2019, we believe that a long and independently-verifiable record of positive actions towards the GNU Image Manipulation Program developers and the wider open source community make our position and positive intentions clear.

 [Return to top](#contents)

 ## What is Glimpse NX? {#what-is-glimpse-nx}
-Glimpse NX will be a free/libre software application using [GNOME](https://www.gnome.org/) technologies that provides a more lightweight and accessible user interface for the same underlying components that the GNU Image Manipulation Program uses.
+Glimpse NX will be an open source software application using [GNOME](https://www.gnome.org/) technologies that provides a more lightweight and accessible user interface for the same underlying components that the GNU Image Manipulation Program uses.
 It will also be ported to Windows and MacOS.

 We are still deciding which programming language to use, but [Rust](https://www.rust-lang.org/) is the most likely candidate.
 As we will be using components that are licensed under the [GNU LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.html), we expect the project itself will be provided under the GNU General Public License v3 or a similar compatible license.